naluthi/HealthApp-iOS/README.md

 ## Other Chatbot Capabilities

-These examples show the additional capabilities the chatbot has when the user chooses which specialized chat they want to communicate with.
+These examples show the page called when a shortcut is pressed on the `Main Chatbot Page` which featire additional capabilities the chatbot has and can cater to specific user question or request.

 <p align="left">
   <img src="assets/mealplan-response.png" alt="Mealplan AI Response" width="200" style="margin-right: 10px;"/>